Akon: Television and film

-Akon has confirmed that a reality television show is in the works.
-It will be called My Brother's Keeper, and the point is that Akon's two nearly identical brothers will go around in Atlanta posing as him fooling people into thinking that it is in fact, Akon.
-They will try to get VIP treatment and freebies.
-Akon has said that people have mistaken his brothers for him many times in Atlanta, which is what the show is based on.

-In 2006, it was announced that Akon is planning to work on a full-length movie titled Illegal Alien, which will be based on his life.
-Several sources have reported that actor Mekhi Phifer will portray Akon in the film.

-Akon confirmed in an August 2007 interview with the Polish website INTERIA.PL that he worked on a movie called "Cocaine Cowboys", which tells the story of Jon Roberts, the main pilot of the Medellín Cartel.

 On November 30, 2007, Akon entered the Big Brother house in Pinoy Big Brother: Celebrity Edition 2 as a guest.
 He also appeared on the edition of November 17, 2008, of WWE Raw, with Santino Marella citing him in his speech.

-He collaborated with music director duo Vishal–Shekhar and the English and Hindi lyrics of "Chammak Challo" as a part of the soundtrack for the 2011 Bollywood film Ra.One.
+He collaborated with music director duo Vishal–Shekhar and the English and Hindi lyrics of "Chammak Challo" and "Criminal" as a part of the soundtrack for the 2011 Bollywood film Ra.One.

 Akon made his acting debut appearing alongside an ensemble cast in the 2012 Nigerian-American film Black November.
 In 2014, he starred alongside Hayden Christensen and Adrien Brody in the action movie, American Heist, directed by Sarik Andreasyan.

 Personal life

-In 2007, Akon claims that he has six children with three women in an interview with Blender, all of whom he has great relationships with.
-He says he wishes to keep his family protected from the public eye.
+Akon is said to be a polygamist.
+In 2007, Akon said in an interview with Blender that he had five children (four sons and one daughter) with three different women, and that he was married to one of them.
+As of December 2022, he has nine children.
+In 2023, a woman publicly stated that she was one of four women married to Akon, and that the four wives were located in Atlanta, L.A., and Africa.
+On September 11, 2025, Tomeka Thiam, who he married in 1996, filed for divorce.

+Akon is a Muslim and has also alleged that he is a teetotaler.

-Akon owns a diamond mine in South Africa and denies the existence of blood diamonds (also known as "conflict diamonds") saying, "I don't believe in conflict diamonds.
+Akon owned a diamond mine in South Africa and denied the existence of blood diamonds (also known as "conflict diamonds") in a 2007 interview, saying: "I don't believe in conflict diamonds.
 That's just a movie.
 Think about it.
 Nobody thought or cared about conflict diamonds until Blood Diamond was released."
-However, he has since stated that he does accept that blood diamonds exist and that he is partial-owner of an African mine that is dedicated to avoiding the use of blood diamonds while also donating profits to local communities.
+However, he later stated that he does accept that blood diamonds exist and that he was a partial owner of an African mine that is dedicated to avoiding the use of blood diamonds and donating profits to local communities.
+In 2020, he revealed he bowed out due to the underlying ramifications of the business.
+He claimed, "it's worse than the drug business".

-Akon appeared on the ITV2 show The Hot Desk.
-He stated on the show that he is a fan of the English Premier League club Chelsea F.C.
+Akon stated during an appearance on the ITV2 show The Hot Desk that he is a fan of the English Premier League club Chelsea.